1Regina/HaskellBook2020/HaskellBookEnv/README.md

           *  i)  stack ghci
           *  ii) Wait for prompt, input Ch21 or whatever is the executable name
     *  e)  Option 3: If there has a new project with app folder, go to the project and do stack run
+6. Note that the app folder has been deleted.
+Used only if relied upon for running an app.
+Correspondingly, HaskellBookEnv-exe: section under Executables in package.yaml is deleted as there is no more app directory.